ZhikunWu/RareDisease/Model_paper.md

 ### Benchmarking pre-trained genomic language models for RNA sequence-related predictive applications

 ---

+# Pre-training genomic language model with variants for better modeling functional genomics

+Method overview

+Pre-trained UKBioBERT learns better gene representations

+Embeddings from UKBioBERT can enhance model performance for gene expression prediction at the cell-type level

+Embeddings from UKBioBERT can recover the predictability of gene expression levels across different conditions

+Fine-tuned UKBioFormer predicts more accurate gene expression levels across individuals compared with baselines

+UKBioFormer can identify the direction of eQTL effects with the help of neural network explainability

 ## Deep learning modeling of ribosome profiling reveals regulatory underpinnings of translatome and interprets disease variants